United Lithium Announces Closing of $7 Million Private Placement and Appoints Lithium Industry Expert Iain Scarr to Board of Directors

 About United Lithium Corp.

 United Lithium Corp.
-(CSE: ULTH) is an exploration & development company energized by the global demand for lithium.
+ULTH is an exploration & development company energized by the global demand for lithium.
 The Company is targeting lithium projects in politically safe jurisdictions with advanced infrastructure that allows for rapid and cost-effective exploration, development and production opportunities.

 The Company's consolidated financial statements and related management's discussion and analysis are available on the Company's website at https://unitedlithium.com/ or under its profile on SEDAR at www.sedar.com.